 Conceptualize the evolving mediascape within a broader framework such as “Internet Universality” as is currently being explored by UNESCO in order to formulate a post-2015 media-ICTs converged strategy and facilitate collaboration between C9 and other relevant WSIS Action Lines.

-Develop and update consolidated ICTs-media national policy frameworks based on multi-stakeholder strategies (between governments, private sector and civil society organizations) in the areas of: Freedom of expression, the right to information, safety of journalists and bloggers, user-generated content, ownership and spectrum issues; Media and information literacy (MIL); Gender; Privacy; Content development and appropriation via mobile telephony; and enabling environments.
+Develop and update consolidated ICTs-media national policy frameworks taking into consideration multi-stakeholder strategies (between governments, private sector and civil society organizations) in the areas of: Freedom of expression, the right to information, safety of journalists and bloggers, user-generated content, ownership and spectrum issues; Media and information literacy (MIL); Gender; Privacy; Content development and appropriation via mobile telephony; and enabling environments.

-Ensure that the principles of freedom of expression and privacy are adhered to wherever possible, and that public interest considerations are primary in balancing these rights in any cases of conflict.
+Ensure that the principles of freedom of expression and privacy are adhered to wherever possible, and that public interest considerations will prevail in balancing these rights.

 Continue the ongoing multi-stakeholder consultative and participatory process for updating the post-2015 strategy and formulating a coordinated strategy with stakeholders including UN agencies on the implementation of Action Line C9 media feeding into the post-2015 development agenda.

-Expand the role of media and new media based on Internet/mobile and digital platforms as promoted by WSIS Action Line C9 in fostering transparent and good governance and contributing to rights-based and sustainable development goals of the post-2015 agenda.
+Expand the role of media and new media based on communications and information technology and digital platforms as promoted by WSIS Action Line C9 in fostering transparent and good governance and contributing to rights-based and sustainable development goals of the post-2015 agenda.

 Address the opportunities and challenges stemming from the increasing role played by the Internet and ICTs with regards to new journalistic practices, as well as users' fundamental rights of freedom of expression (Article 19 UDHR) and freedom of association and peaceful assembly (Art.
 20 UDHR), and ensure that users are equipped with media and information literacy competencies to take full advantage of the expression opportunities that the Internet offers.

+Take appropriate measures - consistent with freedom of expression - to combat illegal and harmful content in media content.

 Approach media convergence with a pluralistic approach that promotes diversification of news sources, news producers and platforms, and which approach also helps to conceptualise the term ‘journalist’ in this context of diversification as relevant to the protection of freedom of expression.